 The rights of the holders of our Class A common stock and Class B common stock are identical, except with respect to voting and conversion.
 Each share of our Class A common stock is entitled to one vote per share and is not convertible into any other shares of our capital stock.
-Each share of our Class B common stock is entitled trive votes per share, is convertible at any time into one share of Class A common stock at the option of the holder of such share and will automatically convert intone share of Class A common stock upon the occurrence of certain specified events, including a transfer of such shares (other than to such holder's family members, descendants or certain affiliated persons or entities).
+Each share of our Class B common stock is entitled to one share of Class A common stock at the option of the holder of such share and will automatically convert intoone share of Class A common stock upon the occurrence of certain specified events, including a transfer of such shares (other than to such holder's family members, descendants or certain affiliated persons or entities).
 Our Board of Directors is authorized to fix the rights and terms for any series of preferred stock without additional shareholder approval.